Complete the Initial Setup

 Quick Send component.
 Quick Send allows business users to send a single, personalized, Marketing Cloud message to a contact, lead, or person account directly from the intended recipient’s record.
 Quick Send is a great way to send branded messages quickly and on-demand.
 For example, follow up with someone after an in-person meeting by sending a personalized email that includes more information on the topic of conversation, or send an on-brand thank you message after an event.

-Add the Quick Start component to Contact, Lead, and Account page layouts.
-To add a Quick Start component to the Account object, Person Accounts must be enabled.
+Add the Quick Send component to Contact, Lead, and Account page layouts.
+To add a Quick Send component to the Account object, Person Accounts must be enabled.

 Want to track how customers are interacting with messages sent through Distributed Marketing?
 All tracking data is collected through Marketing Cloud Connect.
 Complete the Use Marketing Cloud Connect to Integrate with Salesforce CRM trail to learn more about this integration.
 Marketing Cloud Connect is not required to send messages with Distributed Marketing, but is required to let business users access tracking data.
 Learn more about the tracking data in the Tracking and Analytics topic on Salesforce Help.